The Day Lasts More Than a Hundred Years: Film

 In 1990 the film Mankurt (Манкурт) was released in the Soviet Union.
 Written by Mariya Urmatova, the film is based on one narrative strand from the novel.
 It is the last film directed by Khodzha Narliyev.
 Its main cast was Tarik Tardzhan, Maya-Gozel Aymedova, Jylmaz Duru, Khodzhadurdy Narliev, Maysa Almazova.
-The film tells about a Turkmenian who defends his homeland from invasion.
+The film tells about a Turkmen who defends his homeland from invasion.
 After he is captured, tortured, and brainwashed into serving his homeland's conquerors, he is so completely turned that he kills his mother when she attempts to rescue him from captivity.